playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

 You'll notice that I removed the `OnInit` lifecycle and replaced it with an input `set`ter.
-We could have changed the lifecycle method to use `ngOnChanges`, given that we only have one input, but as your directive adds more inputs and you want to maintain the local state, that logic can get more complex.
+We could have changed the lifecycle method to use `ngOnChanges` to listen for input changes, given that we only have one input, but as your directive adds more inputs and you want to maintain the local state, that logic can get more complex.

 Running our tests again, we see that toggling it once now shows the embedded view, but toggling it again after that does not hide it again.
 With a simple update to the `update` method, we can fix that: